Mudéjar: Origin of the Mudéjar

-In the eight century, Arab and Berber forces defeated the Visigothic Kingdom in Spain and conquered the majority of the Iberian peninsula and ended the Visigothic kingdom that had ruled since the sixth century.
+In the eighth century, Arab and Berber forces defeated the Visigothic Kingdom in Spain and conquered the majority of the Iberian peninsula and ended the Visigothic kingdom that had ruled since the sixth century.
 The first Muslim emirate emerged in 756, followed by the Umayyad Caliphate of Córdoba from 929 to 1031.
 The 10th and 11th centuries saw the rise of Christian principalities in León, Castile, Asturias, Navarre, Aragón, and Catalonia.
 These kingdoms started retaking these territories and especially from the eleventh century onwards, larger groups of Muslims, who lived in these regions, came under Christian rule and became known as Mudejar.
 Especially influential in creating this new status was the surrender treaty during the conquest of Toledo where the fact that Muslims were a numerical majority allowed them to significantly influence the reasoning and wording of the treaty.
 Further conquests and treaties resulted in a permanent status of protection for Muslims widely acknowledged by all Christian authorities.
 These agreements in the Aragonese and Castilian frontier lands contrast with the strict policies of the Almoravids concerning dhimmis after 1130.

 In the middle of the thirteenth century, Christian military success transformed the Iberian peninsula as several regions under Muslim control from the Algarve, the Guadalalquivir basin (including the cities of Cordoba and Seville) to the cities of Murcia and Valencia came under Christian control.
 There were two ways in which the Muslim populations were treated: those who accepted terms of surrender might be allowed to continue living in the region and became Mudéjar while those that held out to the bitter end and refused terms of surrender were expelled, though there were exceptions.
 As the newly acquired territories often lacked labour force, those that were willing to make themselves useful or had services to offer which made them valuable might be allowed to stay if they practised their religion discreetly.
 At the same time, there was a massive influx of Christian folk from the North.